The complete guide for eCommerce

 Is collecting first-party data GDPR-compliant?

-First-party data is the easiest category to keep GDPR-compliant because the brand controls every step of collection, storage, retention and deletion.
-Compliance still requires a specific, withdrawable consent mechanism at every collection point, a documented purpose, defined retention periods, and an end-to-end deletion workflow that propagates to every downstream system.
+First-party data is the easiest category to keep GDPR-compliant because the brand controls every step of collection, storage, retention, and deletion.
+Compliance still requires a specific, withdrawable consent mechanism at every collection point, a documented purpose for processing, defined retention periods, and an end-to-end deletion workflow that propagates to every downstream system.

 How do I activate first-party data in Klaviyo or another ESP?